THORChain Investors Guide

 You know how volatile the crypto market is.
 The RUNE price will be directly affected by that volatility and succumb to it as well.

-As of March 2023, no other DEX can swap layer 1 bitcoin with layer 1 ethereum.
-THORChain has no competition.
+As of December 2023, there is one other DEX that can swap layer 1 bitcoin with layer 1 ethereum.
+It's a friendly fork of THORChain called Maya Protocol.

-Since THORChain is the first, it has a large head start on its network effects.
+Since THORChain was first, it has a large head start on its network effects.
 The greater the network effects of an incumbent, the harder it is for a competitor to break into that market.

 Also, the DEX market is not a winner take all market.
 There’s lots of room for competition.
 Just like there’s room for Binance, Coinbase, Kraken, etc. amongst the CEXs.
 There’s lots of room for multiple DEXs to operate alongside each other.
 Add in the fact THORChain has a DEX aggregation feature, that connects other DEX’s with THORChain’s liquidity pools, it makes those DEX’s partners in a sense.
 Rather than competition.